11 April 2023 – Cabinet papers and related documents released

 There is a risk that serious financial hardship could result from these penalties for foresters with small liabilities.
-We are proposing alternatives which reduce this risk while still encouraging people to meet their obligations.
-We want your feedback on these options to make sure the penalty will work in practice.
+We proposed alternatives to reduce this risk while still encouraging people to meet their obligations.
+We sought your feedback on these options to make sure the penalty would work in practice.

-Submissions open on 2 August and close at 5pm on 30 August 2022.
+Submissions opened on 2 August and closed at 5pm on 30 August 2022.

 The New Zealand ETS compliance and penalty regime is intended to encourage participants to comply with the rules of the scheme.
 A surrender/repayment penalty applies when participants fail to surrender or repay units by the due date.
 This is a cash penalty set at 3 times the price of carbon (set in Regulations) for each overdue unit.
 This penalty took effect on 1 January 2021 but was deferred for small foresters to avoid a risk of serious financial hardship while new options were developed.

-In the short term, we are proposing to extend the deferral to allow time to educate participants and develop a new penalty.
-To reduce the risk of serious financial hardship for small foresters, MPI and the Ministry for the Environment are consulting on 2 alternative options for the surrender/repayment penalty:
+In the short term, we proposed to extend the deferral to allow time to educate participants and develop a new penalty.
+To reduce the risk of serious financial hardship for small foresters, MPI and the Ministry for the Environment consulted on 2 alternative options for the surrender/repayment penalty: